-Children’s dentists Dr. Mindy and Dr. Peterson perform frenectomies at both Cornerstone Family Dentistry locations.
+Children’s dentists Dr. Mindy and Dr. Peterson perform frenectomies at all three Cornerstone Family Dentistry locations.
 If your baby or child is having a difficult time eating or even talking, a frenectomy could improve his or her quality of life tremendously in just one simple procedure.

 What Is a Frenectomy?